 Makes 40 to 50 cookies

 - 1 1/2 cup whole wheat flour

 - A pinch of salt

-- 2 teaspoons of ground anise or anise seeds
+- 2 teaspoons ground anise or anise seeds

 - 4 large eggs

-- Add the powder sugar and eggs to the bowel of a stand or hand mixer fitted with a whisk attachment and beat until the sugar egg mix is pale and fluffy.
+- Add the powdered sugar and eggs to the bowl of a stand or hand mixer fitted with a whisk attachment and beat until the egg-sugar mixture is pale and fluffy.

-- Fold the sifted dry ingredients into the egg-sugar mixture, 1/2 cup at a time, using a spatula, in a circular motion no to deflate the fluffy egg-sugar mix.
+- Fold the sifted dry ingredients into the egg-sugar mixture, 1/2 cup at a time, using a spatula, in a circular motion not to deflate the fluffy egg-sugar mix.

-- When all the ingredients are well incorporate, shape the sticky dough into two logs using an ice cream scoop.
-Each log should be about 15 cm long, and no more than 25 cm width as it the log will deflate anyway in the oven.
+- When all the ingredients are well incorporated, shape the sticky dough into two logs using an ice cream scoop.
+Each log should be about 15 cm long, and no more than 25 cm width as it the log will deflate in the oven.